ToryDavenport/enauto1/m6/README.md

 ## Getting started
-1. Browse to Grafana using the default login credentials `admin/admin` and HTTP port 3000. `Example: http://192.168.2.188:3000`
+1. Browse to Grafana using the default login credentials `admin/admin` and HTTP port 3000.
+Example: `http://192.168.2.188:3000`
-2. TODO: check data sources
+2. You will be forced to change the password; do so, then continue
+3. Verify that Influxdb is correctly configured as a data source.
+   This should come pre-configured.
+Click on the gear icon on the left panel ("Configuration").
+4. Click "Data Sources"
+5. There should be a "Docker InfluxDB" entry.
+Click on it
+6. Scroll down and click "Save and test"
+7. A green bar should appear that says "Data source is working"
+8. Click the Grafana logo in the upper left corner to go to main page

 ## Building CPU utilization graph
-1. Select "Create Your First Dashboard"
+1. Select "Create your first dashboard"
 2. Select "Add Query"
-3. Select "InfluxDB" as the data source
+3. Select "Docker InfluxDB" as the "Query" source
 4. Leave the `from default` option
-5. Click `measurement` and choose the `cpu-usage` xpath
+5. Click `select measurement` and choose the `cpu-utilization` xpath
-6. Click `field(value)` and choose `five_seconds`
+6. Click the word `value` in `field(value)` and choose `five_seconds`
-7. Click `time($__interval)` and change it to 10 seconds to match the period
+7. Click the word `$__interval` in `time($__interval)` and change it to 10 seconds to match the period
 8. Enter an optional alias such as "CPU 5sec"
-9. Click the gear icon on the left for general properties
+9. Click the gear/wrench icon on the left for "General" properties
 10. Give the panel a name such as "CPU utilization"
 11. Press ESC key to return to dashboard